So, there’s a new kid on the block!

 Creating a seamless UI in Flutter is as simple as composing a layout using many different parts or as Flutter calls them – Widgets.

-Widgets is what Flutter is based on.
+Widgets are what Flutter is based on.
 Flutter’s entire app class is a widget named MaterialApp, the layout structure is a widget with the name Scaffold, and everything else is a widget as well – AppBar, Drawer, SnackBar.

 Want to add a theme?
 There’s a built-in widget for that.
 Want to add padding?
 There’s one for that too.
 Navigation?
 Rows?
 Grids?
 Lists?
 Yep, you do it all via widgets in Flutter.